Wireless Internet Access at East Brunswick Public Library

 Can I print from my laptop while using the library's wireless network?
 YES!

-Printing is currently only enabled for Windows based computers.
-If you wish to print, you must click on the link "Click Here to Install Print Drivers" before logging in to the wireless network.
-After logging in, you will be redirected to a page from which you can install the printers.
+Printing is now available both for Windows and Mac based computers.
+Click here from within the library to be taken to the page with the installers.
+If you wish to print, you must click on the appropriate link, either "Click Here to Install Print Drivers (Windows)" or "Click Here to Install Print Drivers (Mac)", after logging in to the wireless network.
 Detailed directions are available through the customer service window, as well as here.
 Please note that you will have to install a program on your computer in order to print.
 The library uses the Pharos TRAC card system to send your print jobs to the printers and then to release print jobs from the queue.
 TRAC cards may be purchased or have value added to them at the TRAC card dispenser.
-Printing charges are ten cents per page for black and white, or twenty-five cents per page for color.
+Printing charges are $0.15 cents per page for black and white, or $0.50 cents per page for color.

 Is the library's wireless network secure?

-The Library’s wireless network is not secure.
-Information sent to and from your notebook/laptop computer or other wireless device may be captured by anyone else with a wireless device and the appropriate software.
+The Library has both secure (EBPL_WiFi) and insecure (EBPL_WiFi2) wireless networks.
+Information sent to and from your notebook/laptop computer or other wireless device may be captured by anyone else with a wireless device and the appropriate software when using the insecure version of our wireless network.

 Can you help me set up my computer to connect to the wireless network?